wenwenmin/SpaCRD/README.md

    ```

 🔥 To apply the model to other datasets, simply refer to [`process_HBC.py`](process_HBC.py) or [`process_CRC.py`](process_CRC.py) for data preprocessing.
 After processing your raw data in the same format, update the corresponding data paths in `main.py`, and the pipeline can be executed just as easily.

+## Contact details
+If you have any questions, please contact email@anonymized.com.